-Many entrepreneurs jump to the conclusion that because revenue levels aren’t where they want, it must be a sales problem.
+Many entrepreneurs jump to the conclusion that if they have underperforming revenue it must be a sales problem.
 While more times than not this is the case it may not be the only reason.
 I bring this up because if you focus on the wrong problem you could actual make your revenue situation worse.
-So first, make sure what’s causing your revenue problem before you start fixing the wrong thing.
+So first, make sure what’s causing your underperforming revenue before you start fixing the wrong thing.

 A business is a systematic set of processes and procedures that feed one another.
 I refer to this as your “revenue engine.”
 The revenue engine is comprised of four major business functions – marketing, sales, delivery, and collections.
 Using this approach allows you to easily comprehend the complex dynamics of your business’ operation and cash flow using simple to understand terminology and calculations.

-A limitation anywhere along this revenue cycle can cause revenue to underperform as this represents your revenue/cash flow cycle.
+A limitation anywhere along this revenue cycle can cause underperforming revenue to as this represents your revenue/cash flow cycle.

 - If you cannot get invoices collected you’ll have a revenue problem.